-Our interns have been a diverse group having come from every veterinary school in the United States, 5 veterinary schools in Canada and the Caribbean, and from 13 other foreign veterinary schools.
-They have contributed to equine veterinary medicine by filling positions in private practice, universities, industry, and the military.
+Our interns have been a diverse group, having come from nearly every veterinary school in the United States, 5 veterinary schools in Canada and the Caribbean and from 13 other foreign veterinary schools.
+Following the Rood & Riddle experience, our interns have contributed to equine veterinary medicine by filling positions in private practice, universities, industry and the military.

 Many interns have pursued residency training and become board certified specialists.
-RREH Intern Alumni have earned diplomate status from 9 AVMA specialty colleges and one European specialty college.
-A total of 90 previous interns have passed a specialty board exam, with 18 passing more than one exam.
-This includes the following specialty colleges with number who are board certified:
+RREH intern alumni have earned diplomate status from 9 AVMA specialty colleges and one European specialty college.
+A total of 99 previous interns have passed a specialty board exam, with 16 passing more than one exam.
+This includes the following specialty colleges with number of board certified intern alumni: